klopezd/instatrace_guides/IM35-EFM.md

 ```

 ```
-A 500 error has been returned from a incoming request for EFW
+A 500 error has been returned from a incoming request for EFM

 Error: <%= @error_msg %>